Details

 Project Description

-HARD is partnering with The Trust for Public Land (TPL) to design the new 1.43-acre neighborhood park in Ashland with community input.
-The project has been awarded funding from the Statewide Park Development and Community Revitalization Grant Program- Round 4 (Prop 68) in the amount of $7,082,000.
+HARD is partnering with Trust for Public Land (TPL) to design a new 1.43-acre neighborhood park in Ashland with extensive community input.
+The project has been awarded $7,082,000 through the California Statewide Park Development and Community Revitalization Program (Proposition 68, Round 4).

-This is one of three adjoining acquisitions for the Ashland area, along with adjoining property fronting onto East 14th St. and a new community center, as part of a collaboration with RCD Housing.
+This park is one of three adjoining acquisitions in the Ashland area.
+The effort also includes adjacent property fronting East 14th Street and a new community center developed in collaboration with Resources for Community Development (RCD) Housing.

-The park planning and community outreach process kicked off in fall 2020 and included the following efforts:
+The park planning and community outreach process began in fall 2020 and included:

-2. Extensive outreach through the District’s website, social media, and postings on streets surrounding the project site;
+• Outreach through the District’s website, social media platforms, and postings in the surrounding neighborhood

-3. A community survey generating over 90 responses; and a youth survey resulting in over 540 responses;
+• A general community survey with more than 90 responses and a youth survey with more than 540 responses

-Through the process, the community expressed their vision for the park to attract a multi-generation of users.
-The community’s preferences include trees and green space, terrace seating, a gathering area for a variety of group sizes, quiet space for outdoor study, a pathway loop, play areas for young children, places for teens, a multipurpose court, workout stations, and lighting for safety and security.
+Through this process, the community expressed a desire for a park that serves multiple generations.
+Key priorities included trees and green space, terraced seating, flexible gathering areas for groups of varying sizes, quiet outdoor study spaces, a looped walking path, play areas for young children, spaces for teens, a multipurpose court, fitness stations, and lighting to enhance safety and security.

-The preferred concept plan was developed based on the community input and presented to the board and the community on January 19, 2021.
+The preferred concept plan, developed based on community input, was presented to the Board and the public on January 19, 2021.

-The demolition work is the first step of the future park development at Mateo Street site.
-The existing building structures were removed in April 2023.
-The actual park construction is anticipated to start in 2025 and complete in 2026.
+Demolition marked the first phase of park development at the Mateo Street site.
+Existing building structures were removed in April 2023.
+Park construction will begin in 2026, with completion expected in 2027.

 Project Status